Dhivya-developer/WebdriverIOCucumberJSFramework/README.md

 # WebdriverIOCucumberJSFramework
-This repository contains a demonstration project for Automation practice.
-In this project, the user registers in application with personal information and the registered user login to Automation practice application.
-Then user add a product to a card and checkout the product until payment.
+This repository contains a demonstration project for Automation project

 Features This project developed with below features